rmjarvis/TreeCorr/docs/patches.rst

    split the work among more than one node on a cluster.
 The most effective way to do this is to split the data into patches.
    See `Using MPI` below.
-4. To run K-Means on some data set for non-correlation reasons.
+4. To run k-means on some data set for non-correlation reasons.
-   TreeCorr happens to have an extremely efficient implementation of the K-Means algorithm.
-So if you want to perform K-Means clustering on some data that can be represnted in a TreeCorr `Catalog` (i.e. only 2 or 3 spatial dimensions), then using TreeCorr may be a particularly efficient way to do the clustering.
+   TreeCorr happens to have an extremely efficient implementation of the k-means algorithm.
+So if you want to perform k-means clustering on some data that can be represnted in a TreeCorr `Catalog` (i.e. only 2 or 3 spatial dimensions), then using TreeCorr may be a particularly efficient way to do the clustering.